szalontai-muso/speechexec-enterprise-integrator-guide/docs/see/enterprise-app-interface/endpoints/masterdata/20_MasterDataQuery.md

 # Query an existing masterdata entry

-## Prerequisites
+## Remarks

-This functionality is not part of the Enterprise App Interface.
-You need to install the Enterprise Configuration service and connect to that service to use it.
+This functionality is **NOT** directly offered by `Enterprise App Interface` but another component called `Enterprise Configuration service`.
+It is, however, part of the 'masterdata' workflow.
+You need to install the `Enterprise Configuration service` and connect to that service to perform the procedure described below.
+Querying an existing masterdata entry is usually done by Enterprise Dictate.

+## Authentication
+Unlike the `masterdata` endpoints of `Enterprise App Interface` - which are designed for server-to-server communication - the `GET masterdata/dataitems` endpoint of `Enterprise Configuration service` described below **is** called by end-user applications, usually Enterprise Dictate.
+Requests coming from Enterprise Dictate use Windows Authentication, therefore any `GET masterdata/dataitems` request must also use the Windows Authentication (also known as NTLM) authentication type.

 ## Procedure

-An existing master data record can be queried from the master data DB using the `GET masterdata/dataitems/{id}` endpoint.
+An existing master data record can be queried from the master data SQL database  using the `GET masterdata/dataitems/{id}` endpoint.
 This endpoint requires an `id` query parameter which defines the master data record's ID to look for.

 The call returns with the following JSON response: